 In this article, we’ll give you an overview of the HEAT Loan Program, and walk you through the process of financing your home energy efficiency project through the program.

 An overview of the Mass Save HEAT Loan Program

 Mass Save is an energy efficiency service provider administered by local utility companies.
 This collaborative offers no-cost home energy audits, rebates, and financing for energy efficiency and clean energy projects in an effort to help Massachusetts residents and businesses save money and energy.
-Thanks to Mass Save, Massachusetts has been ranked the #1 state in the country for energy efficiency for nine years in a row (in 2020, Massachusetts ranked #2 behind California)!
+Thanks to Mass Save, Massachusetts was ranked the #1 state in the country for energy efficiency for nine years in a row (in 2020, Massachusetts ranked #2 behind California)!

 The Mass Save HEAT Loan is a 0 percent interest financing option that allows you to borrow up to $25,000 for energy efficiency projects, including clean heating and cooling.
 This includes space and water heating, air conditioning, air source heat pumps, insulation and more.

 How to get started

 Looking to apply for the HEAT Loan?
 Here are the most important steps: